 I know it may be easier said than done.
 But it is important to make sure you are on the right path.

 Research has actually shown that if you believe you have the ability to accomplish or perform a task, also known as self-efficacy, it can have a positive effect on both pain and physical activity levels.

 If you don’t believe you can do a certain task or that it is even possible, it can negatively impact your motivation and your confidence.

 One way to build confidence is to make sure you are taking the appropriate steps to accomplish your goals.
-This is why I have created a free webclass on the 3 Secrets to Adventuring with Osteoarthritis.
-You’ll learn how to control your pain and make adventure possible again.

 How to be successful

 In order to reach your walking goals with arthritis of the knee, it is important you follow the explained steps above.

 It is imperative to know that you need to listen to your body to avoid overdoing certain activities.
 Pain is a way our bodies communicate with us.

 It is also important to challenge your body.
 The right amount of challenge can help you to unlock your goals and accomplish amazing things.

 I want you to know what is possible and how to get there.
 Cheers to your adventure!